aibolem/vexflow-wiki-vexchords/FAQ.md

 VexFlow has support for standard music, guitar tablature, and percussion notation.
 While it is a goal to support the vast majority of western music notation, VexFlow also supports a few alternative elements, such as microtonal notation.

-To see a everything VexFlow can render, take a look at the [tests](http://www.vexflow.com/tests/index.html) (scroll down to see the images).
+To see everything VexFlow can render, take a look at the [tests](http://www.vexflow.com/tests/index.html) (scroll down to see the images).

-#### Can I import MusicXML
+#### Can I import MusicXML?

-Checkout the [WIKI page](https://github.com/0xfe/vexflow/wiki/Import-MusicXML) for more information
+Checkout this [wiki page](https://github.com/0xfe/vexflow/wiki/Import-MusicXML) for more information

 #### How do I learn to use the VexFlow API?